LaifsV1/YUP/README.md

 To compile the tool, use the provided `src\MakeFile`.
 The compiled tool will be named `proof_checker.exe` by default.

-You will require GNU make, Menhir, and the OCaml batch compiler `ocamlc`.
+You will require GNU make, Menhir, `ocamllex`, and the OCaml batch compiler `ocamlc`.

 ### Windows